micahel-burke/Email-Flows-for-Ecommerce-Brands/README.md

 ## Final Thoughts

 Email flows are your secret weapon to beat 70% cart abandonment, revive 15% of churned customers, and drive 20-40% revenue lifts.
 Start with the welcome flow this week, test one subject line from my free guide, and watch your metrics climb.
-Questions?
-DM me on X (@EmailScaled) or comment below—I'm here to help you scale!